mrgionsi/remote-checkin/README.md

     - **Backend API**: http://localhost:5000 (Flask API)
     - **Admin Panel**: http://localhost:4200/admin (Login required)

+### Common Issues

+1. **JWT Secret Key Error**: Ensure your JWT_SECRET_KEY is at least 16 characters long and contains both letters and numbers/symbols.

+2. **Database Connection Issues**: Verify your database credentials and ensure PostgreSQL is running.

+3. **Email Configuration**: For Gmail, ensure 2FA is enabled and you're using an App Password.

+4. **CORS Errors**: Check your ALLOWED_CORS environment variable includes your frontend URL.

+5. **File Upload Issues**: Ensure the uploads directory exists and has proper write permissions.

+If you encounter a new issues or need help:

+1. Check the [Issues](https://github.com/mrgionsi/remote-checkin/issues) page for existing solutions
+2. Create a new issue with detailed information about your problem
+3. Include your environment details and error logs

 ## 📄 API Documentation

 The Remote Check-in system provides a comprehensive REST API built with Flask.
 All endpoints are prefixed with `/api/v1/` and require JWT authentication for admin operations.